-Many people dream of working for themselves, but to quit your job and work for yourself is one of the boldest moves an adult can make, and not many do.
+Many people dream of working for themselves but to quit your job and work for yourself is one of the boldest and scariest moves an adult can make, and not many do.

 A lot of conventional employees dream of one day throwing in their 9–6, venturing into other opportunities.
-They might want to become their own boss, pack-up and go travelling the world or even both!
+They might want to become their own boss, pack up and go travelling the world or even both!
 Thailand, Melbourne and Mexico are excellent destinations for remote workers!

 Many people are working remotely from different countries.
-Sometimes the unknown and made-up fear can stop someone making their dream of quitting their job and working for themselves a reality, but once you put yourself in a compromising position, you just make it work.
+Sometimes the unknown and made-up fear can stop someone from making their dream of quitting their job and working for themselves a reality, but once you put yourself in a compromising position, you just make it work.
 As we know from the recent Covid-19 pandemic, humans are excellent at adapting.
 Now is a great time to make that transition you’ve always wanted.
 There is no better time than the present!

 If you have been working for someone else, and have produced great results for them and their company.
-There is no reason you cannot replicate your success in your own venture and reap up the rewards and possibility of unlimited holiday.
+There is no reason you cannot replicate your success in your own venture and reap the rewards and possibility of the unlimited holiday.

 The prospects in life are endless.
 Many people who scrutinise the possibilities of starting a new business, need several months or years to put their launch plan together.
 Starting a business is both exciting and scary at the same time.
 Confidence really is key, and having a strong sense of self-belief will affect your startup’s success.

 If your current day job is secure, then you are one of the lucky ones who can plan the transition before you hand in your letter of resignation.
 Good Planning allows you to leave your current job in a professional way, on good terms, not theirs.
 You may end up collaborating with connections from the past.
 So be mindful and try not to burn any bridges.

 Why should I quit my job and work for myself?